 Knee Brace Material

-The breathability of the material, especially in the case a sleeve knee braces, is worth noting too.
-If it’s a closed design then it can get pretty sweaty under the brace.
-Besides the risk of chafing, if the material doesn’t breathe well it’s going to end up smelling pretty funky after a day of hiking in warm weather.
+The breathability of the material, especially in the case of sleeve knee braces, is worth noting too.
+If it’s a closed design, then it can get pretty sweaty under the brace.
+Besides the risk of chafing, if the material doesn’t breathe well, it’s going to end up smelling pretty funky after a day of hiking in warm weather.

 How to choose the right size and fit